On Chow groups of toric schemes over a DVR: Chow groups of toric schemes

-It would be nice to have a combinatorial proof of this fact. \end{exa} \begin{rem} It follows from \cite[Theorem 2.2.1]{BGS} that for any integer $k$, the Kernels of $\iota^*\iota_*\colon \CH_{n-k}(\X_s) \to \CH^{k+1}(\X_s)$ for all choices of toric models are isomorphic.
+\end{proof} \begin{rem} For the proof of Proposition \ref{prop:ch-zero} one can also argue in the following more abstract way.
+It follows from \cite[Theorem 2.2.1]{BGS} that for any integer $k$, the Kernels of $\iota^*\iota_*\colon \CH_{n-k}(\X_s) \to \CH^{k+1}(\X_s)$ for all choices of toric models are isomorphic.
 Hence, since for $k=0$ we get